skedastik/ty-levels/README.md

 #### Automatic etag regeneration ✨

 Copying and pasting tagged elements?
 No problem.
-Any pasted tags will be regenerated automatically.
+Any pasted etags will be regenerated automatically ensuring they are always unique.

 #### Other commands